Introducing a new way to navigate by topics. Access the latest news, data, publications and more around topics of interest.

 Since 1998, County Business Patterns has been tabulated based on the North American Industry Classification System (NAICS).
 Data were tabulated according to the Standard Industrial Classification (SIC) System for prior periods.
 For more information on the SIC system, see the SIC Information Page.

-In general, County Business Patterns lags by one year in the adoption of the classification system employed in the Economic Census.
+Prior to 2012, County Business Patterns lagged by one year in the adoption of the classification system employed in the Economic Census.
+Starting in 2012, the classification system was changed in the same year.

 For Puerto Rico County Business Patterns data, the change from SIC to NAICS occurred in 2003.